 Innovation Health Design Lab (named)

-Health innovation design labs and maker space will house tools for the creation of wearable technology to: monitor individuals’ health status, support functionality that greatly improve mobility for those with disabilities, aid growth and development by incorporating sensors and lights in specialized clothing for small children, and facilitate better gait or movement pattern in Parkinson’s patients using an innovative shoe and assistive devices.
-The new spaces also provide a unique venue for students to interact and learn from the biomedical, business and local communities.
+The Health Innovation Design Lab will house tools for the creation of wearable technology to: monitor individuals’ health status, support functionality that greatly improve mobility for those with disabilities, aid growth and development by incorporating sensors and lights in specialized clothing for small children, and facilitate better gait or movement pattern in Parkinson’s patients using an innovative shoe and assistive devices.
+The new spaces also provide a unique venue for students to interact and learn from biomedical, business and local community partners.

 The health coaching room will be used for sessions to improve health outcomes, reducing the effects of chronic conditions, and to provide tailored exercise programs to set health goals and enhance overall care.